emfeltham/Margins.jl/docs/src/mathematical_foundation.md

 ## The 2×2 Framework for Marginal Analysis

 Margins.jl is built around a clean **2×2 conceptual framework** that resolves the terminology confusion plaguing marginal effects across disciplines.
-Rather than memorizing acronyms like MEM, AME, APE, MER, etc., the framework organizes all approaches around two fundamental choices:
+Rather than memorizing acronyms like MEM, AME, APE, MER, etc., the framework organizes all approaches around two key choices:

 1. **Where to evaluate**: Profile (specific scenarios) vs Population (across sample distribution)
 2. **What to compute**: Effects (derivatives) vs Predictions (levels)